 Over the past few years, members and friends at the First Universalist Church of Yarmouth have offered friendship, support, and advocacy for New Mainers, refugees and asylum-seekers who have resettled in the state.
+Our commitment to justice, equity, and the dignity of all people have called us to this work.

 There are many ways you can get involved.
 To learn more or participate in any of the following opportunities, please contact the church office.